ethereum/solidity-website/src/posts/2026-04-16-pattern-matching-in-core-solidity.md

 compilation: they are surfaced as warnings to assist developers during refactoring.

-## Lowering to Yul — and Why There Is No Overhead
+## Lowering to Yul: Why There Is No Overhead

 A common concern when adding type-level machinery is that it comes with a runtime cost.
 Pattern matching over algebraic data types does not.
 The generated